 Later in the day we painted the leprechaun’s beards orange or red using plastic forks.
 Kindergarten kids love to paint and any way that you can put a little spin on it and use some different materials is fantastic.

 I loved how these turned out.
-They would be cute on a bulletin board, but since we already had our rainbow twirlers up, my students just took them on home.
+They would be cute on a bulletin board or in the hallway!
+We paired them with some of the writing prompts from my resource below and the kids were so proud of how they turned out!
 These cute printables and so much more are all part of my resource on TPT.
 You can click on one of the pictures below to grab one.

 To read more about our St. Patrick’s Day twirlers and the following directions printable, just click the link below.